Colepng/Snake/to do.md

 #Have login load the user settings ✔

+#Have it so that sync can upload and download settings by having three version up, down and when creating a user use down since you dont have any data yet

 #add a sync button that updates the user highscore server side and gets new data frmo the server

 #change how eveything works by making the server able to talk to mutlitple clients at once